1jour1vin

 Guide Hachette des vins

-The first vintage produced in the estate's new underground cellar, this 2022 once again demonstrates the full potential of this elite cru located on the limestone plateau, which has now produced a third Favorite four editions after the 2020 and 2019 vintages.
-Crafted with finesse, it displays all the attributes of a very great Saint-Émilion, with intense aromas of black fruits nuanced with delicate floral notes and a pure, full-bodied palate with discreet oak, underscored by beautiful freshness and perfectly refined tannins.
-Very long, dynamic, and exceptionally elegant, it is simply delicious, stylish, and has immense potential.
+The first vintage produced in the estate’s new underground cellar, this 2022 once again demonstrates the full potential of this elite cru situated on the limestone plateau, which has now earned its third Favorite four vintages, following the 2020 and 2019 vintages.
+Crafted with finesse, it displays all the attributes of a truly great Saint-Émilion, centered on intense aromas of black fruit nuanced by delicate floral notes and a pure, full-bodied palate with subtle oak, underscored by beautiful freshness and perfectly refined tannins.
+Very long, dynamic, and of rare elegance, it is simply delicious, full of style, and with immense potential.
 Irresistible.
-2032-2045
+2032–2045

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France